Sinanalungal/kubernetes_docker_study/README.md

    ```
       docker-compose up -d
    ```
-  now you can run inthe localhost:8000 ( for this you only need to create .env , .yaml files are not needed )
+  Now you can run on localhost:8000.
+For this, you only need to create the .env file; .yaml files are not needed.

 6. ## Deployment with Kuberneties
    ```